aeternity/protocol/node/api/channels_api_usage.md

   accept a connection request from any initiator, and fetch the proper `initiator_id` from the `channel_open` message.
 The `state_password` is required after the lima fork - not providing the password will result in an error.
-Not providing a password before the lima fork will result in the node using a default password - `correct horse battery staple`.
-In case a channel was created before the lima fork the password used for reestablishing the channel is the default one.
+Not providing a password before the lima fork will result in the node using a default - `correct horse battery staple`.
+After the lima fork in order to reestablish a channel which was opened before the fork without a custom password, the default password MUST be provided for the reestablish operation, otherwise the node will return an error to the client.

   Once established, the channel follows a [predefined set of state transitions](/channels/README.md#overview).
 The implementation protects the